seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-3.md

-## Instructions
+# Instructions

-## Exercise 2: Enable AAD authentication and query the DB.
+## Exercise 2: Enable AAD authentication and query the Database.

 In this Exercise, you will configure Server firewall and database firewall to Adventureworks database and connect it.